 Used appropriately, mustard oil and mustard essential oil have several health benefits.

-Mustard essential oil has been found to be a powerful antibacterial agent.
-One study found that mustard essential oil effectively killed off common and harmful bacteria such as E. coli, salmonella, staph, listeria, and even a certain type of yeast.
+Mustard essential oil has been found to be a powerful antibacterial agent. found that mustard essential oil effectively killed off common and harmful bacteria such as E. coli, salmonella, staph, listeria, and even a certain type of yeast.
 It can also be used as an antifungal.

 According to the ISJR, mustard essential oil has great anti-inflammatory properties.
 Historically, mustard oil has been used to: